CoryXie/coryxie.github.io/_posts/2015-10-13-TBoot-Trusted-Boot-with-Intel-TXT-Booting-Stage.md

 ```

-9. It calls `` to check if the platform has already been launched.
+Step 9.
+The `begin_launch()` function calls `txt_is_launched()` to check if the platform has already been launched.
 This checks the `SENTER.DONE.STS` bit in `TXT.STS – Status` register.
 The chipset sets this bit when it sees all of the threads have done an `TXT.CYC.SENTER-ACK`.
 When any of the threads does the `TXT.CYC.SEXIT-ACK` the `TXT.THREADS.JOIN` and `TXT.THREADS.EXISTS` registers will not be equal, so the chipset will clear this bit.
 If it is already launched, then it will call `post_launch()`, which will be discussed later.

 ```c